-Smart Leadership + Smart Tech = Transformed Business
+Smart Leadership + Transformational Tech = Transformed Business

 At the end of July, Gartner released the 2016 Hype Cycle for Infrastructure Services.
 The report has become a crucial tool in a world where it is becoming ever-more critical for organizations to understand how past, present and future technology sits within the infrastructure eco-system and should be the manual to guide service sourcing strategies and future investment decisions.